 © Tom Zappala | All rights reserved | ABN 27 306 081 547

-There are A LOT of ladies Googling with the hope of discovering someone who can properly cut curly and or wavy hair.
-These ladies shudder at the idea of heading into a conventional salon, and for good reason.
+There are A LOT of women searching Google with the hope of discovering someone who can properly cut curly and or wavy hair.
+These women shudder at the idea of heading into a conventional salon, and for good reason.
 They have grown tired heading home with either tears or triangle.
 They long for someone who won't just attempt to manage or tame their hair, but rather shape it into something flattering, functional, and stylish.